 It is important, especially after a storm event, to clear any debris or sediment that has accumulated around the pressure transducer.
+DO NOT clear small debris (such as leaves and small branches/twigs) on the downstream control.
+Do clear large debris such as big logs and/or unembedded large cobbles that have obviously been deposited recently and will likely be mobilized in future storm events.
+The idea is to create and maintain a non-erodible cross-section on the downstream control.
 Also, check to see if the pressure transducer is secure to the creek bank and channel bottom.
 If the PTD is loose, take notes and photos.
 Then, re-secure with zipties.